Creating a Space for Meditation: Considerations for all Senses

 - Aromatherapy and More: 5 Easy Ways to Relieve Stress from aromaretail.com

 Thinking of Your Home in a Different Way

 How we use living space affects our attitudes, our sleep patterns, and our health and well-being.
-If we can take a renewed view and increase our expectations of our houses, we can better use them to enhance our lives.
+If we can take a renewed view and increase the expectations of our houses, we can better use them to enhance our lives.

 From our outdoor space to houseplants and the quality of our air, our houses already contribute greatly to how we live our lives.
 But they can do so much more.
 They can help serve as a respite from the rest of the world and help us recharge and rejuvenate.
 They can be a fortress where we can retreat to a state of calmness and self-examination.

 How can your living space serve you better?
 You can start by considering creating your own meditation space.
 Begin by choosing your space and clearing it out.
 Add small and simple elements, one at a time until you have achieved the perfect anxiety-free space for you.
 It is a space that will serve you well in body, mind, and spirit.